monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 ### Stronger defaults

 We've shown that it's possible to write a `pure` property, meaning that some function doesn't read, write, or abort.
 Our plan is to make something like this the default, so that all non-pure code must be explicitly marked.

+## More to come

+Those were just a few of the projects we have on our roadmap.
+We're working to make this a great environment for writing correct contracts.
+Of course, there's a lot to do, and we're hiring, so if you made it this far and you're interested in our work, [get in touch](mailto:joel@monic.co).